embiimob/Sup/README.md

 search for boxpoem to see a registered collection of 2021 embii video box poems recently delisted by OpenSea
 <br />
 ## **Profile Minting / Editing**
 Click the mint button and select the profile mint button.
-Enter a urn and a profile address or click the diamond button to generate a new profile address.
+Enter a urn and a profile address or click the diamond button to generate a new profile address. if a urn is already claimed it will be loaded for your review.
 These two fields are all that are required to register a profile urn.
 You may optionally enter a PFP image url, your full name and suffix, web links, contact information and keywords.
 NOTE: Every profile becomes an entry point for which private messages may be delivered as every profile displays public keys to be used for Secp256k1 encrypted messaging.
 <br />
 Once you are satisfied with your profile information. click mint.
 Your profile will take effect following a successful confirmation of the transaction.
 <br />